franciscop/server-next/demo/auth-better-auth/readme.md

 handshakes included.

 The framework has **no such mode today**.
-It was prototyped end to end against the real library (it works, in about 50 lines) and then reverted, since the design is still open.
-See `ideas/auth.md` for the findings, the alternatives and what it would cost.
+It was prototyped end to end against the real library (it works, in about 50 lines) and then reverted while the design settled.
+See `ideas/auth-docs.md` for the shape it landed on.